 Seek new possibilities

 If work is predicted to dry up in your field, learn how your skills could transfer to other occupations where jobs will grow.
-PwC estimates, for example, that while demand for some jobs will decrease in the next ten years, including repetitive manufacturing and agricultural jobs, there are also occupations that will be in higher demand, including healthcare and managerial roles.5
+PwC estimates, for example, that while demand for some jobs will decrease in the next 10 years (such as repetitive manufacturing and agricultural jobs) there are also occupations that will be in higher demand, including roles in healthcare and management.5

 Pay attention to how you market your skills on social networking sites and job market boards, as these are data sources for AI-based recruiting software.